Next Start

 You may be wondering about the benefits of HVACR technician certification.
 Consider these advantages:

 • You can add HVACR certifications to a résumé and LinkedIn profile.
 Some employers use online tools like LinkedIn or an applicant tracking system to scan applicants for certain keywords, including which certifications they have.
-For example, an employer may search for a specific certification to find candidates on LinkedIn or filter out résumés that don’t have a specific certification.
-HVACR certifications can help you rise to the top of online applicant results for open jobs.
+For example, an employer may search for a specific certification to find candidates on LinkedIn or filter out resumes that don’t have a specific certification.
+HVACR certifications can help you appear in applicant search results.

 • HVACR certification helps prepare you for the industry.
 When you work toward a certification, you can learn the proper steps and techniques to work on equipment and materials safely and responsibly.
 That can help give you a confidence boost and help you feel more prepared.

-• HVACR certification could help you grow your career.
+• HVACR certification could help you grow within your career.
 Generally, the more certifications you obtain, the more your knowledge expands.
-HVACR certifications can help you develop your skills and expertise, which can help you accelerate your future in the industry.
+HVACR certifications can help you develop your skills and expertise, which can help you grow within the industry.

-HVACR certification helps show employers you’ve learned specific knowledge and you’ve retained it to pass the required certification exams.
-You’ve learned about the skills you need to succeed on the job, so you can feel confident as you enter the field.1
+HVACR certification helps show employers you’ve learned specific knowledge and retained it to pass the required certification exams.
+You’ve learned about the skills you need to succeed on the job, so you can feel confident as you enter the field.

 Common Types of HVACR Certifications

-• North American Technician Excellence (NATE) certifications: NATE certifications are based on knowledge areas of technician expertise and show that a certified technician has met certain competency requirements for HVACR skills.
+• NATE (North American Technician Excellence) Core: NATE Core exams evaluate a technician’s general knowledge and show that a certified technician has met certain competency requirements for HVACR skills, including taking measurements, basic electrical and safety.

-• OHSA 10-Hour Training: This training focuses on general construction safety.
+• OHSA 10-Hour construction training: This training focuses on general construction safety and teaches students how to avoid safety hazards on construction sites.
 It benefits HVACR professionals, since HVACR technicians may work on construction sites or as part of larger teams on construction projects.

-Now that you know some of the HVACR certifications employers are looking for, how can you get certified?
+Now that you know some of the HVACR certifications employers are looking for, how can you get certified in HVAC?

-2. Attend HVACR school.
+• Attend HVACR school.
 This is one of the easiest ways to get HVACR training and to get certified in the process.
 Many training programs, like the one offered at UTI, model their curriculum based on industry certification requirements.
-You’ll learn the skills you need to get certified and succeed in an entry-level role.
-You may even be able to get certified before you graduate.
+You’ll be taught the skills you need to get certified and pursue an entry-level role.1 You may even be able to get certified before you graduate.

 Once you’re certified, pay attention to renewal requirements.
-You may be required to become recertified after a certain time period.
+You may be required to become recertified after a certain time.

 In the meantime, you can use your certifications to bolster your strength as an applicant as you apply for HVACR jobs.